nbhushan/sequence-modelling/docs/index.rst

    from sequence_modelling.hmm import StandardHMM import sequence_modelling.hmmviz as plt

-   # Define the model parameters
+   # Build a 3-state HMM model with two-dimensional Gaussian emissions
    # the transition matrix
    A = np.array([[0.9, 0.1, 0.0],
                  [0.0, 0.9, 0.1],